 I think it all started because my grandma was at the right place at the right time and I visited her there.
 She introduced me to a group of teenagers that were just as passionate about making a change as I was and we formed a group that focused on making a change in the community and working with children.

 Becoming a teacher felt like the most normal (rational) thing to do.
 It fit into what I was doing anyhow and I was good at it.
 I loved working with kids and I had a way with parents.
-But one things destroyed me – my own self doubts and the need to be liked.
-I just could feel like I belong with the other teachers.
+But one thing destroyed me – my own self-doubts and the need to be liked.
+I just didn’t feel like I belong.

 Long story short … decision to leave the school environment took me from co-owning a business, moving in tech to support my husband, very naturally progressing to UX where I could in many ways still teach and grow, and in the end to coaching.